jblindsay/fp_denoise/README.md

-wb_denoise
+fp_denoise
 ==========

 Description
 -----------

-This repository contains code that implements Sun's 2007 (*Fast and Effective Feature-Preserving Mesh Denoising*) [de-noising algorithm](https://github.com/exuberant/mdenoise), intented for application with raster digital elevation models (DEMs).
-The algorithm has been implemented using the [Nim programming language](https://nim-lang.org).
+*fp_denois* is a command-line program for performing feature-preserving de-noising,i ntented for application with raster digital elevation models (DEMs).
+It is an implementation of Sun's 2007 (*Fast and Effective Feature-Preserving Mesh Denoising*) [de-noising algorithm](https://github.com/exuberant/mdenoise).
+The algorithm has been developed using the [Nim programming language](https://nim-lang.org).
 The implementation has been modified in the following ways:

 - The algorithm assumes that the underlying data structure is a raster rather than a TIN.
 - Normal vectors are calculated planes fit to the 3x3 neighbourhood surrounding each grid cell rather than triangular facets.